AleMorales9011/ForgeWare/README.md

 - Git is essential for collaboration, enabling multiple people to work on the same project simultaneously without conflicts.
 It facilitates merging changes from different developers and keeps track of everyone's contributions.

 ### [003-ARCHITECTURE-BFF PATTERN]()

+This project demonstrates how to use Azure DevOps and Terraform to implement the Backends for Frontends (BFF) pattern in Microsoft Azure.
+The BFF pattern is a software architecture pattern that allows you to create separate backend services for different front-end applications or interfaces.
+This approach helps improve your applications' maintainability, scalability, and performance.